Start your journey

 Ask your employer if they have funding to support your education.

-Special Education Teacher Pipeline Program.
+Special Education Teacher Pathway Program.
 If you are working as an educational assistant or paraprofessional in the state of Minnesota, you may be eligible to receive funding from your school district to cover some or all of the cost of your licensure program.
 Please check with your employer to see if you can access their Special Education Teacher Pipeline Funding.

 Come Teach in Minnesota allows school districts to offer hiring and retention bonuses to eligible individuals when they move to Minnesota and enroll in a teacher preparation program